 3. Do Consider a Sliding Door

-Bathrooms are spaces which require room to move, and can be tight in newer urban houses, or older homes in more antique parts of your city.
+Bathrooms are spaces that require room to move and can be tight in newer urban houses or older homes in more antique parts of your city.
 A sliding door has no protruding elements, which means that they are a tight and contained fixture, beneficial for bathrooms and other smaller spaces.

 4. Don’t Forget Natural Lighting